National Endowment for the Humanities: Shelly Lowe's tenure as NEH Chair (2022–2025)

-Offices and initiatives
+Leadership and initiatives

+Governance

 The Endowment is directed by the NEH chair.
 Advising the chair is the National Council on the Humanities, a board of 26 distinguished private citizens who are appointed by the president and confirmed by the Senate.
 The National Council members serve staggered six-year terms.

 The NEH chair

 The Endowment is directed by a chair, who has legal authority to approve all recommendations and award grants and cooperative agreements.
 The chair is nominated by the president and confirmed with the advice and consent of the U.S. Senate.
 The chair's decisions are informed by recommendations from the National Council on the Humanities, peer-reviewers who are selected to read each project proposal submitted to the Endowment, as well as by the Endowment's staff.

+National Council on the Humanities

+The council is composed of 27 members, 26 appointed by the president of the United States with the consent of the United States Senate and the chairperson of the NEH, who also serves as chair of the council.
+The twenty-six appointed by the President are selected from among private citizens of the United States who are recognized for their broad knowledge of, expertise in, or commitment to the humanities, and have established records of distinguished service and scholarship or creativity and in a manner which will provide a comprehensive representation of the views of scholars and professional practitioners in the humanities and of the public throughout the United States.
+In making these appointments, the President shall give due regard to equitable representation of women, minorities, and individuals with disabilities who are involved in the humanities, and may give consideration to such recommendations as may from time to time be submitted to him by leading national organizations concerned with the humanities.

+These are appointed to serve terms of six years.
+The terms are staggered so a number of terms end January 26 every other year.
+The members are not eligible for reappointment during the two-year period following the expiration of their term.
+However, they may continue to serve on the council after their term's expiration until a successor takes office.
+Fourteen members of the council constitutes a quorum.